 HISTORY

-The school was started in 1975 with three children and progressed through the years until by 2005 it consisted of a pre-school, catering for three year olds through to grade 0; and a primary school with classes from Grades 1 to 7.
+The school was started in 1975 with three children and progressed through the years until by 2005 it consisted of a pre-school, catering for three year old through to grade 0; and a primary school with classes from Grade 1 to 7.
 At the beginning it was a single stream school, but it has gradually expanded to provide two classes for each grade.

 Now we have 15 classrooms, a library, a computer room, an office and a consulting room and a school hall.